jeorgen/chromanode-regtest-backend/README.md

 The chromanode server is currently cloned from the develop branch of https://github.com/chromaway/chromanode/

 and will appear as "chromanode" inside the directory where this README file is.
 It gets installed as a git submodule.
-So you need to do:7
+So you need to do:

     git submodule init
     git submodule update